 Key Intraday Levels & Pivot Points

-The key intraday levels we publish can give a high-probability indication of whether an index is going to close higher or lower, but not the magnitude of the change.
+The key intraday levels we publish can give an indication of whether an index is probably going to close higher or lower.
 There is no indication of the magnitude of the expected move, only that the index will probably close with a gain or loss.
 If it indicates a gain, the implication is that the index will have a generally positive bias for the day.
 If it indicates a loss, the implication is that the index will have a generally negative bias for the day.

-If the Index can stay above the key bullish intraday level for at least 30 of the first 60 minutes, it is unlikely that the market will work against bullish investments during the day.
+Therefore, if the Index can stay above the key bullish intraday level for at least 30 of the first 60 minutes, it is unlikely that the market will work against bullish investments during the day.
 Likewise, if the Index is below the key bearish intraday level for at least 30 of the first 60 minutes, it is unlikely that the market will work against bearish investments during the day.
-If we indicate a probability figure of 80% for a higher close, the implication is that there is a 20% probability for a lower close, and the less probable does happen some of the time.
-Also, probabilities are estimates that may fluctuate over time.
-If the probability posted is 80%, it may be 70% or some other figure by the time a reader sees it.
-The figures are not updated in real time.
-They are updated once a day after the market closes based on data available at the time.

 This information can be especially useful for day-traders and swing-traders.
 Even long-term investors can find this useful.
 Why would a long-term investor buy on a day when the market is likely to decline?
 It would be better if a new position did not have to “undo” the loss incurred on the first day of the position’s existence.